OpenTSDB/opentsdb.net/docs/source/api_http/index.rst

 The HTTP API is RESTful in nature, meaning it does it's best to adhere to the REST protocol by using HTTP verbs to determine a course of action.
 For example, a ``GET`` request should only return data, a ``PUT`` or ``POST`` should modify data and ``DELETE`` should remove it.
 Documentation will reflect what verbs can be used on an endpoint and what they do.

 However in some situations, verbs such as ``DELETE`` and ``PUT`` are blocked by firewalls, proxies or not implemented in clients.
 Furthermore, most developers are used to using ``GET`` and ``POST`` exclusively.
-Therefore, while the OpenTSDB API supports extended verbs, all requests can be performed with just ``GET`` and ``POST`` using the query string parameter ``method``.
+Therefore, while the OpenTSDB API supports extended verbs, most requests can be performed with just ``GET`` by adding the query string parameter ``method_override``.
+This parameter allows clients to pass data for most API calls as query string values instead of body content.
+For example, you can delete an annotation by issuing a ``GET`` with a query string ``/api/annotation/start_time=1369141261&tsuid=010101&method_override=delete``.
 The following table describes verb behavior and overrides.

 .. csv-table::
    :header: "Verb", "Description", "Override"
    :widths: 10, 70, 20

    "GET", "Used to retrieve data from OpenTSDB.
 Overrides can be provided to modify content. **Note**: Requests via GET can only use query string parameters; see the note below.", "N/A"
    "POST", "Used to update or create an object in OpenTSDB using the content body from the request.
-Will use a formatter to parse the content body", "method=post"
+Will use a formatter to parse the content body", "method_override=post"
-   "PUT", "Replace an entire object in the system with the provided content", "method=put" "DELETE", "Used to delete data from the system", "method=delete"
+   "PUT", "Replace an entire object in the system with the provided content", "method_override=put" "DELETE", "Used to delete data from the system", "method_override=delete"

 If a method is not supported for a given API call, the TSD will return a 405 error.